undefinederror/cdnetworks/README.md

 ## Additional notes

 Although the CDNetworks API offers both XML and JSON as output types, only JSON is supported here.
-I can't see why anyone would want to have to deal with an XML rather than a JSON when working with JavaScript, I certainly wouldn't, so I won't.
+I can't see why anyone would want to have to deal with XML rather than JSON when working with JavaScript.
+I would certainly avoid it when possible, so I did.

 #### Please see the CDNetworks API documentation for a full list of options and parameters for each API call